 I stared at the woman’s Facebook entry.
 It was several sentences long about how her family just gotten some bad news and when were they ever going to catch a break and didn’t life just completely suck a lot of the time?
 I read the update to my husband.
 He is the Home Teacher to this woman and her family.
-I know he cares about them and would want to help.
+I know he cares about them and would want to help in any way he could.
 I scrolled through the comments and most were variations of, “Oh my gosh, what happened?
 Call me if you need anything!”
 “Yeah,” my husband nodded, “tell her to call me if they need any help.”

 If they need any help???

 Of course they need help.
 Look at that Facebook post!

 I’ll tell you what I told my husband: never say the words, “Call me if you need anything!”
 We need to strike this phrase from our collective vocabulary.
 Usually we say this to someone who we know needs help; whether it’s because they aren’t feeling well, or they’re have family issues or they just got called to be the Primary President; this is a phrase we blithely offer to someone who is in a more difficult situation than they normally are.
 This sentence, meant to be helpful, places the entire responsibility of help on the person who is already struggling.
 And we all know how easy it is to ask for help!
 I don’t care how low I’ve been, I would never dream of calling up a friend to go to the post office for me or to fold my laundry, even when these are the very things I’ve needed.
 Even when a dozen people have invited me to “call them if I need anything.”